Chalk home page

 Nested windowed feature references

-Windowed features can also be referenced by other windowed features in the same feature class using underscore expressions and the _.chalk_window operator.
+Windowed features can also be referenced by other windowed features in the same feature class using expressions and the _.chalk_window operator.
 For example, we can compute the average transaction amount over different time windows:

 @features